sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

-### Cipher Suites

-#### SFrame
-SFrame supports two ciphers, the only difference is the length of the authentication tag, where 10 bytes is used for video and 4 bytes for audio

-1- AES_CM_128_HMAC_SHA256_80

-2- AES_CM_128_HMAC_SHA256_32

-It uses AES counter mode for encryption with 128 bit key, SHA256 hash for the HKDF key derivation.

-#### DTLS-SRTP
-SRTP is used as an outer encryption, since the media payload is already encrypted, and SRTP only protects the RTP headers, one implementation could use 4 bytes outer auth tag to decrease the overhead, however it is up to the application to use other ciphers like AES-128-GCM with full authentication tag.

-It is possible that future versions of this draft will define other ciphers.

 ### Encryption
 After encoding the frame and before packetizing it, the necessary media metadata will be moved out of the encoded frame buffer, to be used later in the RTP header extension.
 The encoded frame and the metadata buffer are passed to SFrame encryptor which internally keeps track of the number of frames encrypted so far.
 The encryptor constructs SFrame header using frame counter and key id and derive the encryption IV.
 The frame is encrypted using the encryption key and the header, encrypted frame and the media metadata are authenticated using the authentication key.
 The authentication tag is then truncated (If supported by the cipher suite) and prepended at the end of the ciphertext.